DiffPuter: Empowering Diffusion Models for Missing Data Imputation: Related Works

 \paragraph{Diffusion Models for Missing Data Imputation.} We are not the first to utilize diffusion models for missing data imputation.
-TabCSDI~\cite{tabcsdi} employs a conditional diffusion model to learn the distribution of masked observed entries conditioned on the unmasked observed entries.
-MissDiff~\cite{missdiff} uses a diffusion model to learn the density of tabular data with missing values by masking the observed entries.
+In computer vision, diffusion models have been widely applied in image inpainting, either in the data space~\citep{repaint} or the latent space~\citep{latentpaint}.
+In the tabular data area, TabCSDI~\citep{tabcsdi} employs a conditional diffusion model to learn the distribution of masked observed entries conditioned on the unmasked observed entries.
+MissDiff~\citep{missdiff} uses a diffusion model to learn the density of tabular data with missing values by masking the observed entries.
 Although MissDiff was not originally intended for imputation, it can be easily adapted for this task.
-Other methods, despite claiming applicability for imputation, are trained on complete data and evaluated on incomplete testing data~\cite{tabsyn, forest_diff}.
-These approaches contradict the focus of this study, where the training data itself contains missing values.
+Other methods, despite claiming applicability for imputation, are trained on complete data and evaluated on incomplete testing data~\citep{tabsyn, forest_diff}.
+This approach contradicts the focus of this study, where the training data itself contains missing values.
 Additionally, all the aforementioned methods use one-step imputations, which overlook the issue that missing data in the training set can lead to inaccurate data density estimation.
+By contrast, the proposed \modelname is the first to integrate a diffusion-based generative model into the EM framework.
+Additionally, we achieved accurate conditional sampling by mixing the forward and reverse processes of diffusion and demonstrated the effectiveness of this approach through theoretical analysis.